rnacodes/FizzBuzzBang/Readme.md

 Logic:
 - Number is input as a string from console
-- TranslateNumber takes as an argument the Number as a string and Number Translated, which is initialized as an empty string.
+- TranslateNumber takes as an argument the Number as a string and Number Translated, which is initialized as an empty string and will hold the Number after it has been processed.
+- Number is converted into an Integer as a separate variable
+- The string version of Number runs through DoesContainDigit to check if a "3" can be found in the number.
+- The integer version of Number runs through DivisbleByNumber to check if it is divisible by 3.
+- If either of these conditions are true, "fizz" is added to the Number Translated string.
+- The next two steps are followed for 5 (adding "buzz") and 7 (adding "bang"
+- If at the end the Number doesn't meet any of the previous conditions and the Number Translated string remains empty, Number Translated is set to the value of the original Number from user.
+- TranslateNumber returns Number Translated, which is then printed to Console.